musicmali/FarTacToe/README.md

-# FarTacToe - Tic-Tac-Toe MiniApp for Farcaster
+# FarTacToe - Tic-Tac-Toe MiniApp for Farcaster!

 A fun and interactive tic-tac-toe game built as a Farcaster miniapp on Base.
 Challenge the CPU in medium difficulty!